CuteBoiz/Deep-Learning/README.md

   Change director

   `cd Python-3.7.4`
-  Now run the following command to run the configuration script:
+  </br>Now run the following command to run the configuration script:

   `./configure`
-  Now is the time to install Python.
+  </br>Now is the time to install Python.

   `make` or `sudo apt-get make`

-  Also, run the following command for Python installation:
+  </br>Also, run the following command for Python installation:
   `sudo make install`

-  Check if successful:
+  </br>Check if successful:

   `python3.7 -V`
   <li><b>Change From Current Version To Newest Version</b></li>
   If you check by

   `python3 -V`
-  The result still be a 3.6 python version.
+  </br>The result still be a 3.6 python version.
 So we need to upgarde it to the version we just installed.
   Add python's alternatives (current version(mine was 3.6.8) and newest version (3.7.4))

   ```sh